1FahadShah/python-for-everybody-coursera/course-01-getting-started-with-python/README.md

-# 🚀 Course 01 – Getting Started with Python
+# 🚀 Course 01 – Programming for Everybody(Getting Started with Python)

 This folder contains all my work, notes, and code from **Course 1** of the *Python for Everybody* specialization on Coursera, taught by [Dr. Charles Severance (Dr. Chuck)](https://www.py4e.com/).